 Make alternative suggestions

-Maybe your family or friends are feeling the same way about all the gift-giving but no one else has expressed it.
-They might be very open to other ideas:
+Maybe your family, friends, or coworkers are feeling the same way about all the gift-giving but no one else has expressed it.
+Try offering some other fun ideas to change up your traditional gifting:

 - You could agree to gift experiences – dinners, movie tickets, coffee dates, or any activity they enjoy.
-Instead of giving gifts why not spend time together doing something you all enjoy?
+Instead of giving gifts why not spend time together and make memories!

-- If you’re all into food and cooking you could decide to gift consumables like homemade cookies, coffee/tea, favorite liquors, etc.
+- You could decide to gift consumables like homemade cookies, coffee/tea, favorite liquors, etc.

 - Or another option if you’re all crafty is to give handmade gifts